Safety & Security – Namibia

 Staying Safe on Wildlife Viewing Activities

-Your safari guide will ensure your safety at all times – listen carefully to instructions and follow the park’s rules at all times.
+Your safari guide will prioritize your safety at all times.
+Listen carefully to their instructions and always follow the park rules.
 When on a self-drive safari, don’t drive too close to wildlife and only leave your car in designated areas where it is safe to do so.
 For additional tips:

 Staying Safe in Cities & Towns

-Namibian cities are relatively safe; most crime issues are minor, such as petty theft and pickpocketing.
-You will mostly be sheltered from these risks when looked after by your guide on an organized tour.
-When venturing out in the city unguided, you can easily reduce being at risk by following simple safety precautions: get advice at your hotel before taking a walk in the city; don’t carry any valuables and only take limited money with you; don’t walk after dark, rather take a taxi.
+Namibian cities are relatively safe.
+Most crime issues are minor, such as petty theft and pickpocketing.
+On an organized tour, you will mostly be sheltered from these risks by your guide.
+When venturing out in cities unguided, you can reduce being at risk by following a few simple precautions: get advice at your hotel before taking a walk in the city; don’t carry any valuables and only take limited money with you; don’t walk after dark, rather take a taxi.
+Never leave valuables visible in your car.
 For more safety tips that apply to African cities in general:

 Other Tips on Staying Safe